 Pay for the work of the contractor prior to submitting for reimbursement.

 Submit an itemized list of your receipts and invoices, including date of purchase, name of company, description of project or purchase, and amount.
-Attach all supporting project documentation including receipts (i.e. proof of payment), lien waivers, and “after” photographs, indicating project completeness to the Economic Development Office no later than December 9,2022.
+Attach all supporting project documentation including receipts (i.e., proof of payment), lien waivers, and “after” photographs, indicating project completeness to the Economic Development Office no later than December 8,2023.

-Applicants are responsible for itemizing permit fees and loan interest in their reimbursement request
+Applicants are responsible for itemizing permit fees and loan interest in their reimbursement request.

-2022 South Thornton Attraction & Revitalization Grant (STAR Grant)

-Applicant Requirements & Information

-Alliance Business Assistance Center 550 Thornton Parkway, unit 170
+Alliance Business Assistance Center 550 Thornton Parkway, Unit 170

 Thornton, CO 80229